“Is Univox a scam or legit?” is the question I'm going to try answer for you today.

-I understand if some people try to find hacks to manipulate the system, but this amount of angry complaints tells me there’s something wrong here.
+I understand if some people try to find hacks to manipulate the system, but these high numbers of complaints tell me there's something wrong here.

-I think most people get that sometimes things go wrong, apps get glitches and no system is perfect, but this is where Univox’s customer support team should step up.
+I think most people get that sometimes things go wrong, apps get glitches and no system is perfect, but this is where Univox's customer support team should step in.

 I was impressed when I saw Univox's phone number and contact page on their website.
 They even have what they call a ‘Q&A' bot to answer any simple questions you may have.

-But every complaint I’ve read talks about having to wait long time for a response, sometimes you get no reply at all.
-Not exactly reassuring.
+But every complaint I've read talks about having to wait a long time for a response, sometimes getting no reply at all.
+This is not exactly reassuring.

 - $5 sign up bonus